 With AWS Batch, you simply package the code for your batch jobs, specify their dependencies, and submit your batch job using the AWS Management Console, CLIs, or SDKs.
 AWS Batch allows you to specify execution parameters and job dependencies, and facilitates integration with a broad range of popular batch computing workflow engines and languages (e.g., Pegasus WMS, Luigi, and AWS Step Functions).
 AWS Batch efficiently and dynamically provisions and scales Amazon EC2 and Spot Instances based on the requirements of your jobs.
 AWS Batch provides default job queues and compute environment definitions that enable you to get started quickly.

 AWS Batch supports multi-node parallel jobs, which enables you to run single jobs that span multiple EC2 instances.
-This lets you use AWS Batch to easily and efficiently run workloads such as larger-scale tightly coupled High Performance Computing (HPC) applications and distributed GPU model training.
-You can bring your own Docker container, preferred frameworks, and libraries, and AWS Batch will handle job execution and compute resource management for you.
+This feature lets you use AWS Batch to easily and efficiently run workloads such as large-scale, tightly-coupled High Performance Computing (HPC) applications or distributed GPU model training.
+AWS Batch also supports Elastic Fabric Adapter, a network interface that enables you to run applications that require high levels of inter-node communication at scale on AWS.

 Granular job definitions